Looking for fun things to do in Charleston? You’re in luck – there’s plenty to see and do in this beautiful harbor city.

 Noted for its historical significance as the location of the battle that ignited the American Civil War, Fort Sumter is an essential destination for any Charleston visitor.

 Old-school cannons, real shrapnel, and historic brick fortitudes line the area; complementing its role in shaping modern America, the monument in its own right is visually impressive, thanks to its location directly overlooking the water.
+Tickets cost for it cost US$39 and they include the ferry ride to the attraction.

-2 – Get goosebumps on a supernatural ghost tour
+2 – Charleston ghost tour

+With a tumultuous 300-year history, Charleston is considered one of the most haunted cities in America.
 Walkthrough the paranormal places like the Old Exchange dungeon, while hearing spooky tales of orphan poltergeists and the centuries-old residents who never truly left.

 For a unique twist on the more traditional ghost tour, combine the spooks with a bar crawl, or even take to the open waters on a haunted cruise that sails through sites of pirate attacks and naval battles.
+Most of the tours cost in the US$25 to US$75 range, including the cruises and the pub crawls.

 3 – Meet local artists at the Charleston City Market